eugeneiiim/AndroidCollections/README.md

 This is a straightforward port of the Google Guava library (including Google Collections) (http://code.google.com/p/guava-libraries) to Android.  __Most of the code has not yet been tested for performance or correctness on an Android device, so use at your own risk__.
+The current version of Android Collections is based on Google Guava release 06 (2010-07-07).

 How to use this library in Eclipse: